ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 Triangles are a geometric shape widely used in 3D modeling and rendering programs, due to their many properties:

 #.
-They are the planar surface with the fewest vertices (→ efficient to store).
+They are the simplest planar surfaces (→ efficient to store).
 #.
-Their representation in space is unique (one and only one planar triangle passes through three points).
+Their representation in space is unique (exactly one plane passes through three non-collinear points).
 #.
 Their surface is parameterizable in $(u, v)$ coordinates in a very simple way.
 #.
 Complex surfaces can be represented as a union of multiple triangles.